blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

                [ BaseAddress 15:0 ]  [  Seg Limit 15:0  ]
 ```

-The current CPL being given by the 2 lowest bytes of CS, it is now easy to understand how the CPU performs privilege check: by simply comparing the CPL from CS register and DPL from the segment descriptor, or if you prefer a visual diagram from the AMD manual:
+The {{ abbr(abbr="CPL", title="Current Privilege Level") }} being given by the 2 lowest bytes of CS, it is now easy to understand how the CPU performs privilege check: by simply comparing the {{ abbr(abbr="CPL", title="Current Privilege Level") }} from CS register and {{ abbr(abbr="DPL", title="Descriptor Privilege Level") }} from the segment descriptor, or if you prefer a visual diagram from the AMD manual:

 {{ img(src="https://i.ibb.co/kDFzxB8/image.png" title="image_alt") }}
 (Src: AMD Programmer's Manual Volume 2)